10th June 2017 to 25th June 2017:

 Two Weeks of Free Entrepreneurship Training

-at the University of Chicago’s Chicago Innovation Exchange
+at the University of Chicago’s Polsky Exchange

 You’re going to learn skills that are very difficult and expensive to learn.
 Training is intense over the two weeks.
 Your limits will be pushed, and you’re going to come out the end of the program much more mentally tough, much more skilled, and with a lot of really amazing lifelong friends.